 Photographer Tria Giovan sometimes wonders where the children in her portraits are today.
 She photographed them in Cuba in the 1990s.
 She’s heard a handful of them have made it to Europe — Spain, Germany — though she doesn’t know how.
 Passports would have been an issue.
 Money presented its own problems.
 At the time, Cuba was a place where very little seemed possible.

 Twenty-six years after Giovan began her documentation, a new Cuba has emerged.
 Though not without difficulty, the country has since come to support private enterprise and open itself up to foreign investment.
 In 2014, (7), frozen since the Cold War, began to thaw.
 Barack Obama recently became the first sitting US president to visit Cuba in 88 years.
-The Rolling Stones, too, have just made history, playing their first show on the island.
-In the middle of the set, Mick Jagger, in magenta satin, said in Spanish to a massive crowd, “It was difficult to hear our music in Cuba before, but here we are, playing for you guys now.”
+(4), too, have just made history, playing their first show on the island.
+In the middle of the set, Mick Jagger, in magenta satin, (5) to a massive crowd, “It was difficult to hear our music in Cuba before, but here we are, playing for you guys now.”

 I talked to Giovan about her experience with the old Cuba, from smuggling aspirin to becoming a de facto carrier pigeon between two countries, the resourcefulness of Cuban women, and what might happen now that Cuba has opened itself to the world.

 **Jenny Bahn:** What prompted you to start the series back in 1990?